indiesquidge/javascript-challenges/target-sum-exists/readme.md

 You'll notice that the `target-sum-exists.js` file exports two different
 modules: `targetSumExistsInTwoNumbers` and `targetSumExistsInThreeNumbers`.
-So far, we've only bee testing the former function.
+So far, we've only been testing the former function.

 Once you have `targetSumExistsInTwoNumbers` passing the first few tests, see if you can make use of it to complete `targetSumExistsInThreeNumbers`.